Select Page

 Knowing a father of a child could benefit the child in terms of inheritance, life insurance, social security benefits and health insurance.
 This keeps the child safe into adulthood, and even in adulthood, it gives the child a sense of parenthood and financial support.

-Getting a DAN test early, even if the mother is absent, will help in the journey to establish parenthood.
+Getting a DNA test early, even if the mother is absent, will help in the journey to establish parenthood.
+Contact SmarTest Labs at 301-686-8566 for further guidance in your testing requirements.